PopulateTools/populate.tools/_careers/backend-developer.md

 - Responsible of one or more apps/modules/big features
 - Master Gobierto and have provided ideas to improve code and features
 - Speak with clients autonomously
-- Are fluent code reviews
+- Do fluent code reviews
 - Have made suggestions to improve our processes
 - Have attended some conferences and proposed books to our book club
 - Given internal talks about tech and non-tech things
 - Have traveled with the rest of the team to one or more retreats

 ## This role is for you if...

 - **You want to work on meaningful projects around civic engagement, open data, participation and accountability**
 - Are looking for a stable job in a rewarding environment, with mission-driven projects, where you'll spend your next few years